Rob-Pait/dreamcloud-docs/firstapp/source/getting_started.rst

 .. only:: libcloud

-    Add the following code to a Python script (or use an interactive Python shell by calling :code:`python -i`) making sure to use your username, password and project ID.
+    You can use an interactive Python shell by calling :code:`python -i` or :code:`ipython`.

     .. literalinclude:: ../samples/libcloud/getting_started.py
         :start-after: step-1